 The behaviour can exist on a wide spectrum.
-Further information about distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour can be found in the school/college staff behaviour (code of conduct) policy.
+Further information about distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour can be found in the school staff behaviour (code of conduct) policy.

-Staff should share low-level concerns in confidence with the designated safeguarding lead or headteacher.
+Staff should share low-level concerns in confidence with the Headteacher.